jueyang/know-your-tools/week2.md

 2. `git status` -- What do you see?
 3. Let's follow the `add`, `commit`, and `push` workflow.
 It's similar to what you've done when you created the repo, but with a few modifications:

-  1. `git add -p` -- Instead of `-a` which adds everything at once, and thus a bad practice, `-p` allows you to see what you've changed line by line, particularly useful once you know how painful debug can be with chunks of code/text.
+  1. `git add -p` -- Instead of `--all` which adds everything at once, and thus a bad practice, `-p` allows you to see what you've changed line by line, particularly useful once you know how painful debug can be with chunks of code/text.
 If you agree to all the changes, press `y`.
 If you spot a typo or other error, press `q` to quit the adding process.
 Correct that error, then do `git add -p` again.
   2. `git commit -m 'write something that explains your change, i.e. typo in article'`
   3. check: `git status`
   4. `git push origin master`